management

 Suitability report generation | Yes, via Aveni Assist | Yes, via Emma (uses firm's own templates) |

-Template flexibility | Vendor-standard format (not publicly confirmed as firm-specific) | Uses your firm's existing suitability report templates |
+Template flexibility | Uses the firm's existing Word templates for suitability reports, client letters, and annual reviews | Uses your firm's existing suitability report templates |

 Compliance checking | Firm-wide monitoring via Aveni Detect | Document-level pre-submission check via Colin |